backend-development/backend-development-textbook/source/rails_authentication.md

 <% end %>
 ```

+### Session Controller

-This form sends just two pieces of data: `email` and `password`.
+This form sends just two pieces of data: `username` and `password`.
 So in the controller you have to extract these using `params.permit`.

-If authentication goes through we store the user.id in the session.
+If authentication goes through we store the `user.id` in the session.
-Only the id is needed, we can load everything else from the database later.
+Only the `id` is needed, we can load the rest of the user data
+from the database.

 app/app/controllers/sessions_controller.rb: